FAQ

 Why is your site so bare-bones?

 I like to think that the writing should be the focus.
 I'll admit it's an extreme case of text-heavy site design, but I am busy with other things than the site (like watching movies and writing).
-The same goes for the whole Tripod hosting issue.
-I've got a lot of links out there, and contacting everybody and editing all those links just so there's no "tripod" in the link address seems pretty foolish.
-It works for me; if it doesn't work for you, T.S.

 Back to Top